BIBL 325 Gospels

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-The student will complete four Gospels Contemplation Assignments that allow the exploration of the micro-reading process in its engagement of the Gospels.
+The student will complete 3 Gospels Contemplation Assignments that allow the exploration of the micro-reading process in its engagement of the Gospels.
 Consulting the relevant course texts, the student will answer questions about their readings, submitting them in a required template.
+The student will cite course texts using current Turabian formatting and must include a minimum of 3 citations.
 (CLOs: B, C, D)

 Gospels Study Assignment

-The student will complete the Gospels Study Assignment by choosing one of the Gospel books (Matthew, Mark, Luke, or John) on which to focus.
+The student will complete the Gospels Study Assignment by choosing 1 of the Gospel books (Matthew, Mark, Luke, or John) on which to focus.
 Identifying a repeated term, the student will complete a word study spanning the chosen Gospel book.
 The student will also demonstrate correct use of inductive Bible study, applying the various steps of observation, interpretation, correlation, and application in a creative interview-style with the Gospel’s author.
-Finally, the student will perform genre analysis on a smaller passage, as well as practicing creative writing within genre.
-Using the provided template, the student will complete the template with original content and scholarly support.
+Finally, the student will perform genre analysis on a smaller passage, as well as practice creative writing within genre.
+The student will complete the provided template by adding original content and scholarly support.
 (CLOs: A, B, C, D)

 Quizzes (2)

-The student will complete two learning assessments in the form of quizzes.
+The student will complete 2 learning assessments in the form of quizzes.
 Each quiz will cover the reading material assigned throughout the course.
-These assessments will be open-book/open-notes, contain multiple-choice and true/false questions, and have a time limit.
+Each quiz will be open-book/open-notes, contain 40 multiple-choice and true/false questions, allow 1 attempt, and have a 1-hour time limit.
 (CLOs: A, B, C)

 Top 1% For Online Programs